 And here come the spoilers, so…don’t say I didn’t warn you.

 The story was good, but it wasn’t entirely based on the books or the previous films.
 There were a LOT of things that are different, my biggest gripe being that Alia isn’t even born before the movie ends.
 No, don’t get me wrong…Vladimir Harkonnen still dies, but not at the hands of our favorite stabby magic baby.
 And the emperor’s deceit is almost played like he’s too old and frail to make good decisions.
 Also, Paul fights the Fremmen prophecy for way too long, when he actually WANTED to use it to gain his following.
 And prepare yourself for Paul and Chani to lose their way together when he takes Irulan’s hand.
 Those are just the ones I remember, that stood out.
 I understand why all these things happened, but I would rather they kept them the way they were in the book, since the way they play out will be the same in the end, anyway.
-While I udnerstand they want something new and fresh for the fans, they should consider that maybe the fans are fans because they love the story.
+While I understand they want something new and fresh for the fans, they should consider that maybe the fans are fans because they love the story.
 And maybe all some of us want is an accurate representation of the words we read and loved, that we can watch on a screen and fall in love with.

 I gave this movie an eight.
 We don’t do halves around here and I’m too pissed I didn’t get to see an eight-year-old kill a grotesque bulb of a not-so human being.
 It’s DEFINTELY worth seeing and you should see it in IMAX, if you can!
 There are rumors the next one won’t be out for over a decade, so try to get that Shai-Hulud popcorn bucket topper to keep you company until then.
 Wink wink.